spohlenz/tinymce-rails/README.md

 **3. Include the TinyMCE assets**

+Use *one* of the following options to include TinyMCE assets.

-Add to your application.js:
+(1) Add to your application.js:

     //= require tinymce

-or with jQuery integration:
+or (2) with jQuery integration:

     //= require tinymce-jquery

-The TinyMCE assets can be included on a per-page basis using the `tinymce_assets` helper:
+(3) The TinyMCE assets can be included on a per-page basis using the `tinymce_assets` helper:

     <%= tinymce_assets %>
     #=> <script type="text/javascript" src="/assets/tinymce.js">